daksh3333/Neuro-Stress-Monitor/README.md

   - Debugged file read operations to ensure smooth integration with file.txt for displaying state changes accurately.
   - Improved the styles.css file to align the app's visual theme with a modern, neutral mode-inspired look while fine-tuning animations for notifications.
 Integrated video background functionality for a visually appealing application interface.
   - Reverted multiple files to resolve issues during testing and switched the frontend framework from JavaScript to React, paving the way for a more modular and scalable codebase.
 But then reverted back into HTML, CSS, and JavaScript for a better connection with backend.
   - Connected the frontend to the backend, establishing seamless communication between the Electron app and the Arduino hardware for real-time data visualization and monitoring.
+Worked on integrating transitions between focus states.
+  - Designed better error-handling mechanisms for seamless data flow between hardware and software.
   - Tested the Arduino integration, focusing on how it receives and processes signals for seamless communication with the Electron app.
   - Updated and cleaned up README.md, adding contributions, software dependencies, and enhanced setup instructions.
+  - Refined and Advanced the UI enhancements.
+  - Developed and dine-tuned the connection between the Electron app and Arduino to minimize latency in real-time updates
   - Incorporated a dynamic notification system that includes motivational quotes by David Goggins for repeated unfocused states, creating an engaging user experience.
   - Integrated video background functionality for a visually appealing application interface.